-Yes, luv, I do get your drift, if it’s not an environmental disaster that’ll see us all off then its Extra Terrestrials or the Illuminati plotting.
+Yes, luv, I do get your drift, if it’s not an environmental disaster that’ll see us all off then its Extra Terrestrials or robots taking over.
 Failing that a global-tribal genocide or nuclear incident.

 And in the meantime we’re gonna become genetically modified clones spending our lives micro-chipped and controlled by some Big Brother consortium of billionaire shareholders.

 Zombies all, that’s what she says we are.

 “Granny needs her prescription pills.
 Pop over luv will you with them, you remember the way don’t you to her new flat?
 Through the trading estate, under the bypass and over the bridge and it’s opposite the Inn.

 “Watch out for those dealers with their mean dogs.
 Don’t look any of them in the eye and if they give a whistle don’t stop or hang around admiring that graffiti as I know you’re wont to do.
 Just go straight there and back and make sure she takes her medication while you’re there, she forgets half the time…and give her these extra strong mints for afters.